clojurists-together/clojuriststogether.org/content/news/2024/2024 Short Term June Updates.md

 Values from functions).

 Ideally, resources would interact with the database through a data model supported by the framework.
-My ideas for this are still experimental and can be found in the repository under the internal â€œfrmâ€ namespace.
+My ideas for this are still experimental and can be found in the repository under the internal “frm” namespace.
 Currently, it's some simple templating of basic queries by querying the information_schema in Postgres, and interning the query functions as vars.
 These are queries I've seen regularly over the years, and I'm sure that, once implemented, will give developers a boost in productivity.
 Plus, there's the added